You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 If the light is still on, check again whether you have left the call correctly.

-In fact, remote meeting etiquettes does not differ much from real-life meeting etiquettes.
+In fact, remote meeting etiquettes do not differ much from real-life meeting etiquettes.

-Thus, I think that this virtual meeting etiquette guide didn’t mention anything that you don’t already know.
+Thus, I think that this virtual meeting etiquette guide with ground rules didn’t mention anything that you don’t already know.

 I hope that this list of tips for conference calls would help you achieve your career goals in the virtual industry.

-If you are already working in it an are looking to offer your services in a more professional way, we’ve got just the piece for you!
+If you are already working in it and are looking to offer your services in a more professional way, we’ve got just the piece for you!